vobst/linpmem-cli/README.md

 $ pmem --address 0x1ffe0040 -m buffer -s 16 | xxd
 00000000: 4453 4454 7818 0000 0170 424f 4348 5320  DSDTx....pBOCHS
 ```

+## Library
+You can also use this project as a library to integrate the linpmem driver into your own applications.
+Currently we offer a public interface to Rust and C/C++.
+We might also offer a Python interface in the future (let me know if you are interested).

+### C/C++
+The normal build process also generates a static C library `libpmem.a` as well as a header files `libpmem.h[pp]` in `target/x86_64-unknown-linux-musl/release/`.
+Consult the header files for documentation of the libraries public C/C++ API.
+You can find example C programs in `examples/c`.
+To build the examples, simply type `make` when inside this directory.

 ## Troubleshooting